-Nowadays, people think of process automation as the one and only solution for all their problems, like it’s going to save them huge amounts of time and resources and…well, sometimes, things don’t actually go that way, there are two sides to every story.
+Nowadays, people think of business process automation as the one and only solution for all their problems, like it’s going to save them huge amounts of time and resources and…well, sometimes, things don’t actually go that way, there are two sides to every story.

 Pros and cons of process automation: